Published on April 22nd, 2017 | by Bobby Mathews0

 Flair even went so far as to announce his intention to run in 2000, and 2004.
 But a campaign never materialized.
 As late as 2008, Flair was still mulling his options, but a conversation with another blonde bomber may have stopped him from pursuing elected office.

-Jesse ‘The Body’ Ventura, a retired wrestler and maverick politician unexpectedly elected governor of Minnesota from 1999-2003, revealed during a podcast that Flair had sought his advice, but Ventura convinced him he shouldn’t run, due to some of Flair’s own legal challenges.
+Jesse ‘The Body’ Ventura, a retired wrestler and maverick politician unexpectedly elected governor of Minnesota from 1999-2003, revealed during a podcast that Flair had sought his advice, but Ventura convinced him he shouldn’t mix wrestling with politics, due to some of Flair’s own legal challenges.

 While the political climate in 2017 is different than in the early to mid-2000s, Ventura believed Flair would have trouble adjusting to the transparency needed to win the governor’s mansion in the Tar Heel state.